 His friends, family, and colleagues established this development grant to help other emerging filmmakers reach their potential.
 The grant’s selection committee looks especially for filmmakers who somehow fulfill Scott’s example by bringing a unique vision to the content and style of contemporary documentary making.

-The 2015 Garrett Scott Documentary Development Grant was awarded to Ted Passon for The Trial of Mumia Abu-Jamal and to Elisa Haradon and Gabriel Miller for Sweetheart Deal.
-Previous grant recipients include Mike Attie and Meghan O’Hara (In Country), Lyric R. Cabral ((T)ERROR), Jason Osder (Let the Fire Burn), Lotfy Nathan (12 O’Clock Boys), Katherine Fairfax Wright and Malika Zouhali-Worrall (Call Me Kuchu), Robin Hessman (My Perestroika), and Rebecca Richman Cohen (War Don Don), among others.
+The 2016 Garrett Scott Documentary Development Grant was awarded to Jonathan Olshefski for Quest: The Fury and the Sound and to Matt Yoka for Whirlybird.
+Previous grant recipients include James Demo (The Peacemaker), Lyric R. Cabral ((T)ERROR), Mike Attie and Meghan O’Hara (In Country), Ben Powell (BARGE), Jason Osder (Let the Fire Burn), Lotfy Nathan (12 O’Clock Boys), Katherine Fairfax Wright and Malika Zouhali-Worrall (Call Me Kuchu), Johanna Hamilton (1971), Rebecca Richman Cohen (War Don Don), and Robin Hessman (My Perestroika), among others.

 Past winners have gone on to receive significant recognition, screening their finished works at Full Frame and other prestigious festivals including Sundance, IDFA, SXSW, Berlin, and Tribeca.
 In addition, recipients have won numerous awards and accolades, including the 2015 Full Frame Grand Jury Award, which was presented to Cabral’s (T)ERROR, co-directed with David Felix Sutcliffe.